Grace-Cordova/CSC120-A6/reflection.md

 UPDATED REFLECTION:
 I had issues with the way that I initialized most of my variables so I went through and fixed them.
 I also made sure to add the javadoc comments.
 I'm still having some issues with trying to run it but on the whole I feel much better about this.

+UPDATED UPDATED REFLECTION: I found that when restock is called I threw a runtime exception right before it.
+This means that restock is never called even when you sell out of something!
+In library I had a few other runtime exception errors where I entered them when the user asks if a title is available and if a title is in the system.
+Print lines were much more suited to handling this task because there was no error that occured with the users input.